 Conspiracy Theory #1.
 Bill Gates wants to use vaccines to implant computer chips in everyone.
 First of all, this is physically impossible.
 Microscopic computer chips given by injection that float around in one’s blood stream that somehow attach in the right place and — what? — let Bill Gates track the person or something?
 WTF?
 Second, people already carry around computers that identify their every move (smartphones) and give away all this information for free.
-Third, Bill Gates is the closest thing to a secular saint that mankind has.
-He is giving away his money as fast as he can helping people in the Third World survive and thrive by giving away mosquito nets and financing vaccine drives for dread diseases that people in the First World take for granted.
+Third, Bill Gates is giving away his money as fast as he can helping people in the Third World survive and thrive by giving away mosquito nets and financing vaccine drives for dread diseases that people in the First World take for granted.
 He is doing more for humans to meet their potential than any other 10 people or governments you can name.
 If you have tumbled down this rabbit hole, you have identified yourself as potentially non compos mentis, and not a practitioner of vigorous, rational thought.

 Corollary to Conspiracy Theory #1.
 This would require a massive conspiracy with Pfizer and BioNTech, Moderna, and all the rest of big Pharma in on it and all cooperating for an evil goal of enslaving the world.
 Really?
 The entire pharmaceutical industry is a bunch of people who have sold their souls to the devil for a few pieces of silver?
 And there isn’t one whistle blower among these tens of thousands of people who would stand up for decency?
 If you are paranoid enough to believe this, then I hope you have lots of canned goods and bottled water in your underground bunker to wait out the zombie hordes that will soon roam the Earth when the Walking Dead is shown to be a modern version of the Book of Revelation.